suhasagg/mini-postgres/README.md

 # Mini Postgres Java

-A dependency-free educational implementation of a PostgreSQL-like relational database in Java.
+A dependency-free implementation of a PostgreSQL-like relational database in Java.

-This is **not a production database** and it is not wire-compatible with PostgreSQL.
-It is a compact learning project that implements the core architecture ideas behind a relational database engine: SQL parsing, catalog metadata, heap-style table storage, typed rows, write-ahead logging, transactions, indexes, planning, execution, and a small HTTP SQL endpoint.
+It is a compact project that implements the core architecture ideas behind a relational database engine: SQL parsing, catalog metadata, heap-style table storage, typed rows, write-ahead logging, transactions, indexes, planning, execution, and a small HTTP SQL endpoint.

 ## Features